 51 Pages Posted: 8 Jan 2020 Last revised: 9 Jun 2022

 Date Written: December 6, 2019

-We show that the minimum description length (MDL) criterion widely used to estimate lin- ear change-point (CP) models corresponds to the marginal likelihood of a Bayesian model with a specific class of prior distributions.
-This allows for results from the frequentist and Bayesian literatures to be bridged together.
-In this estimation framework, one can rely on the consistency of the number and locations of the estimated CPs and the computational efficiency of frequentist methods, and obtain a probability of observing a CP at a given time, compute model posterior probabilities, and select or combine CP methods via Bayesian posteriors.
-This approach is further extended to other popular information criteria (such as Akaike, Bayes, and Hannan-Quinn’s).
-Moreover, we propose several CP methods that take advantage of the MDL probabilistic representation.
-Based on simulated and macroeconomic data, the novel methods detect and date structural breaks with the same or improved level of accuracy than state-of-the- art approaches.
-Finally, we highlight the usefulness of combining CP methods for long time series, both in terms of improved detection accuracy and reduced computational cost.
+We show that the two-stage minimum description length (MDL) criterion widely used to estimate linear change-point (CP) models corresponds to the marginal likelihood of a Bayesian model with a specific class of prior distributions.
+This allows results from the frequentist and Bayesian paradigms to be bridged together.
+Thanks to this link, one can rely on the consistency of the number and locations of the estimated CPs and the computational efficiency of frequentist methods, and obtain a probability of observing a CP at a given time, compute model posterior probabilities, and select or combine CP methods via Bayesian posteriors.
+The approach is extended to other popular information criteria (Akaike, Schwarz, and Hannan-Quinn’s).
+Furthermore, we adapt several CP methods to take advantage of the MDL probabilistic representation.
+Based on simulated and macroeconomic data, we show that the adapted CP methods can improve structural break detection compared to state-of-the-art approaches.
+Finally, we highlight the usefulness of combining CP methods for long time series in terms of improved detection accuracy and reduced computational cost.

 JEL Classification: C11, C12, C22, C32, C52, C53